Kickstart your CFA studies:

 Kaplan Schweser CFA is the most established brand in the CFA prep course market.
-Candidates either use CFAI text book alone, or CFAI plus Schweser.
-Nothing else… until recently when real competition finally comes in.
+For years, candidates could either use CFAI textbook alone or CFAI plus Schweser.
+Nothing else… until recently when real competition finally showed up.

-Are Schweser really that good?
-Should you stick with the biggest name or is there a better product on the market?
+Is Schweser really that good?
+Should you stick with the biggest name in the industry, or is there a better product on the market?
 Let’s find out.

-There are several packages with different pricing levels:
+Schweser has several packages at different pricing levels:

 |4.
 Study Calendar||A detailed (but static) study planner.|

-The following are available to Premium and PremiumPlus customers only:
+The following components are available to Premium and PremiumPlus customers only:

 |2.
 Ask Your Instructor||Questions are answered within 24 hours.|

-After going through a series of acquisition (Kaplan, Schweser and Stalla), Schweser has pretty much consolidated all major players in the market, and became the de facto monopoly.
+After going through a series of acquisitions (Kaplan, Schweser, and Stalla), Schweser pretty much consolidated all major players on the market to become the de facto monopoly.

 2. Precise Notes and Videos

 The notes are written for busy candidates looking for efficiency.
-The notes are a lot more precise than the CFAI text book.
-If you are familiar with a certain topic, but need a nice summary of what is covered in the CFAI book, these notes are very helpful.
-Many candidates appreciate the brevity of the Schweser notes which makes studying more manageable.
+Furthermore, the notes are a lot more precise than the CFAI text book.
+If you are familiar with a certain topic but need a nice summary of what is covered in the CFAI book, these notes are very helpful.
+Many candidates appreciate the brevity of the Schweser notes, which makes studying more manageable.

 The videos cover the important areas.
-They don’t mean to teach you concepts from scratch, but rather more of a recap for once you have finished a reading.
-Some people find it useful while others don’t.
-It depends on one’s learning style.
+They don’t mean to teach you concepts from scratch, but rather, they are more of a recap you can come to once you’ve finished a reading.
+Some people find the videos useful, while others don’t.
+Your appreciation for them depends on your learning style.

 3. More Mock Exams

-I am not 100% sure, but based on the information on the internet, Schweser has the most number of mock exams — 6 for each of Level 1, 2 and 3.
+I am not 100% sure, but based on the information available, Schweser has the most number of mock exams — 6 each for Levels 1, 2, and 3.

 The flip side of being precise is inadequacy.
 For some readers, Schweser tends to gloss over vital details.
-This is especially so in the toughest readings, leaving out certain important points which are otherwise well covered in the curriculum.
+This is especially so in the toughest readings, which leave out certain important points that are otherwise well covered in the curriculum.

 The difference is more apparent in the video instruction.
-Elans videos are massively more in-depth than Schweser (it could be good or bad depending on your needs).
+Wiley’s videos are much more in-depth than Schweser’s.
+But, this could be good or bad depending on your needs.

-Similarly, for those who have tried both Schweser and Wiley / Elan, most seem to agree that the Wiley questions are closer to how the CFAI presents questions (close to those provided by CFAI text books).
+Similarly, for those who have tried both Schweser and Wiley, most seem to agree that the presentation of the Wiley questions is closer to how the CFAI presents questions (in the CFAI textbooks).

 In terms of final review, Schweser’s Secret Sauce is also considered less detailed than Wiley’s 11th Hour Guide.